Welcome to Nursery Class

 What are we learning?

 We will be exploring a number of popular children’s books this term.
 The children will listen to longer stories, re-telling them and responding to questions about them.
-Our Key texts will help to develop the children’s understanding regarding sustainability.
+Our Key texts will help to develop the children’s understanding regarding journeys and adventures using different modes of transport.

-The children will continue to develop their skills when using one-handed tools like scissors and they will further develop their independent, self-care skills, focussing on their ability to put on/take off their coats and fasten them.
+The children will continue to develop their skills when using one-handed tools like scissors and they will further develop their independent, self-care skills, focussing on their ability to dress and undress independently.

 We will be talking about our feelings and begin to consider how others might be feeling as well as developing an understanding of the rules and expectations within the Nursery provision.